zplato/CKAD_Study/Course_Notes/6. Pod Design/notes.md

 Everytime you deploy with a new version of the deployment, a new rollout is triggered and a new revision is created (revision 2).
 This helps us keep track of the changes made to our deployment and helps us rollback if necessary.

+* Rollout Command - `k rollout status deployment/<my-deployment>` which will show you the current status of a rollout
+  * add `--record` arg to make `CHANGE-CAUSE` recorded reason appear on rollout history'
-Rollout Command - `k rollout status deployment/<my-deployment>` which will show you the current status of a rollout Rollout History - `k rollout history deployment/<my-deployment>` which will show you the revision history of the deployment Rollback to Prev Revision - `k rollout undo deployment/myapp-deployment` which will rollback to the prev. revision
+* Rollout History - `k rollout history deployment/<my-deployment>` which will show you the revision history of the deployment
+* Rollback to Prev Revision - `k rollout undo deployment/myapp-deployment` which will rollback to the prev. revision

 There are 2 types of deployment strategies:
 1. Recreate strategy (Destroy and Recreate) - destroy all 5 running instances and deploy 5 new ones.